There are a number of festivals, holidays and other events celebrated in Madrid each year.

 The main ones are listed below.

-For this tradition held on the eve of Epiphany, a procession of colourfully decorated floats is accompanied by boisterous music, through the streets of Barcelona, distributing sweets to children.January 6 Epiphany (Día dels Reis) (national holiday)
+For this tradition held on the eve of Epiphany, a procession of colourfully decorated floats is accompanied by boisterous music, through the streets of Madrid, distributing sweets to children.January 6: Epiphany (Día dels Reis) (national holiday)

 This is an especially important day of the year for Spanish children, since it is on Epiphany (and not Christmas) that they receive their gifts.
-The holiday is celebrated quietly with family members.The week before Easter Holy Week (national holiday)
+The holiday is celebrated quietly with family members.The week before Easter: Holy Week (Semana santa) (national holiday)

 On this day in 1808, Napoleon's troops put down an uprising in Madrid.
-Many concerts and dance parties organised carry on late into the night, especially in the Malasaña district.June 3–August 30: PhotoEspaña (local event)
+Many concerts and dance parties organised carry on late into the night, especially in the Malasaña district.June to September: PhotoEspaña (local event)